cesanta/mongoose/docs/c-api/http_server.h/mg_send_response_line.md

 Sends the response status line.
-If `extra_headers` is not NULL, then `extra_headers` are also sent after the reponse line. `extra_headers` must NOT end end with new line.
+If `extra_headers` is not NULL, then `extra_headers` are also sent after the response line. `extra_headers` must NOT end end with new line.
 Example:

      mg_send_response_line(nc, 200, "Access-Control-Allow-Origin: *");